arvinzzq/zfsm/README.md

 # zfsm

 zfsm is a simple finite state 🔀 machine 🤖 TBD.
+Transition of zfsm can only be synchronous now, but asynchronous transition will be support in future, relax 😜 ~

 ## Usage